bjork24/Unison/README.md

 `<script src="unison.min.js"></script>`

 Verify everything is working by entering `Unison.getBreakpoints()` in the javascript console of your browser.
+If the CSS is not set up properly, the returned value will be `null`.

 Unison Responsive Comments
 ==========================